serenity-is/docs/tutorials/movies/filtering_with_multiple_genre_list.md

 ![Invalid Column GenreList](img/mdb_genrelist_invalid.png)

-> As of Serenity 2.6.3, LinkingSetRelation will automatically handle equality filter for its field, so you won't get this error and it will just work.
+> As of Serenity 2.6.3, LinkingSetRelation will automatically handle equality filter for its field, so you won't get this error, and it will just work.
+And with the Serenity 5.0.46 you also don't need to create handlers and add business into them to use equality filter.

-> Anyway, it's still recommended to follow steps below as it is a good sample for defining custom list requests and handling them when required.
+> Anyway, it's still recommended to follow steps below as it's a good sample for defining custom list requests and handling them when required.

 ListHandler tried to filter by GenreList field, but as there is no such column in database, we got this error.

-So, now we have to handle it somehow.
+Now we need to have to handle it somehow.

 ### Declaring MovieListRequest Type

 As we are going to do something non-standard, e.g. filtering by values in a linking set table, we need to prevent ListHandler from filtering itself on GenreList property.

-We could process the request *Criteria* object (which is similar to an expression tree) using a visitor and handle GenreList ourself, but it would be a bit complex.
-So i'll take a simpler road for now.
+We could process the request *Criteria* object (which is similar to an expression tree) using a visitor and handle GenreList ourselves, but it would be a bit complex.
+So I'll take a simpler road for now.

 Let's take a subclass of standard *ListRequest* object and add our Genres filter parameter there.
 Add a *MovieListRequest.cs* file next to *MovieEndpoint.cs*: